4SxSANDY/E-Commerce-follow-along/E-Commerce-follow-along/README.md

 -Getting a userid inside sandbox account.
 -Implement online payment using PayPal API using the client key created earlier.

+## ⭐ Milestone 31: Installing react-redux :
+-Created a folder store to use react-redux and installed react redux -It will store the user mail inside global state.

 ---

 This concludes roadmap for our **Ecommerce Follow Along Project**!
 Happy coding! 🚀